-- Entangled by Midsummer will be released in summer 2017.
+- Entangled by Midsummer will be released in fall 2017.

 - “The Late Bloomer” will appear in an anthology scheduled for late 2017.

 - “Haunted” will appear in Fiction River: Hard Choices in July 2018

 Here are the projects I’m currently working on.
 Note that “currently” might mean “I started working on the second draft, then wrote a short story that turned into a novel, and I haven’t gotten back to this one yet.”
 This is where being able to work on multiple stories at once collides with having a day job and not enough time to write…